 OS: Android, iOS

-Vuforia is developed by American company called Qualcomma.
+Vuforia is developed by an American company called Qualcomma.
 This software development kit is used in many apps in over 130 countries.
 Image Database for Vuforia can be built and accessed in different ways, such as:

 Vuforia and Image recognition